blucardin/ICS/README.md

 Next, I programmed each game one by one.
 I started with the base logic needed to make the game work, then I added extra elements.
 The menus and shops were repeated almost identically for each game as they did not need to be re-written.

 ## Final Thoughts
-I will be honest, I could have put mroe work into this projects.
+I will be honest, I could have put more work into this projects.
 I have done hackathons before where I have created some really cool things with a fraction of the time.
 I was buys working on other culminating assesment and I feel that this is satisfacotry for this course.